Pushing the limits of eccentricity in planet-disc interactions: Introduction

-Inspired by these successes, this global methodology was recently extended to eccentric perturber orbits by \cite{FairbairnRafikov_2022} (hereafter \FRI), which found that the linear theory is capable of capturing the detailed, fine structure seen in the complex wake morphologies simulated by \cite{ZhuZhang_2022}.
-Subsequently this machinery was employed by \cite{FairbairnRafikov_2025} (hereafter \FRII) which undertook an expansive study of the torque excitation and associated back-reaction onto the planetary orbital elements.
-They comprehensively explored a suite of disc profiles and eccentricities up to $0.12$, finding a distinct transition in behaviour when the eccentricity exceeds the local disc aspect ratio.
-They also improved on previous torque and eccentricity evolution prescriptions found in the literature, which are heuristically motivated and often limited in their range of validity \citep[e.g.][]{PapaloizouLarwood_2000, CresswellNelson_2006, IdaEtAl_2020}.
+Inspired by these successes, this global methodology was recently extended to eccentric perturber orbits by \cite{FairbairnRafikov_2022} (hereafter \FRI), which found that the linear theory is capable of capturing the detailed, fine structure seen in the complex wake morphologies simulated by \cite{ZhuZhang_2022}. \cite{FairbairnRafikov_2025} (hereafter \FRII) subsequently employed this machinery, undertaking an expansive study of the torque excitation and associated back-reaction onto the planetary orbital elements.
+They comprehensively explored a suite of disc profiles and eccentricities up to $0.12$, finding a stark transition in behaviour when the eccentricity exceeds the local disc aspect ratio.
+They also improved on previous torque and eccentricity evolution prescriptions found in the literature, which were heuristically motivated and often limited in their range of validity \citep[e.g.][]{PapaloizouLarwood_2000, CresswellNelson_2006, IdaEtAl_2020}.

 In order to verify these new results, it is desirable to compare with fully nonlinear, hydrodynamical simulations.
 Whilst there exists a host of numerical simulations investigating the circular planet-disc interaction problem \citep[e.g.][]{DAngeloLubow_2010,DuffellMacFadyen_2012,KleyEtAl_2012,JimenezMasset_2017} there are fewer targeting the eccentric regime.
 Indeed, whilst \FRII loosely compare with the 2D numerical results of \cite{CresswellNelson_2006}, that early simulation was viscous, limited to a single disc profile, allowed the planet to migrate over time, and had a somewhat sparse eccentricity sampling.
 Subsequent experiments were undertaken by \cite{CresswellEtAl_2007,CresswellNelson_2008} with similar restrictions, although they also considered 3D discs and a number of different disc density profiles.
 Despite the challenges in quantitatively benchmarking the results of \FRII with these studies, there are encouraging features of qualitative overlap.
 In particular, the enhancement in the semi-major axis and eccentricity damping rates when the eccentricity is comparable to the disc aspect ratio was noted \citep[also see][]{BitschKley_2010}.
 More recently, \cite{PichierriEtAl_2023,PichierriEtAl_2024} performed 2D and 3D simulations of planet-disc interactions for low to intermediate eccentricity perturbers in a single disc profile.
 They focused on a number of eccentricities ranging from the circular regime to the critical case that $e$ exceeds the local aspect ratio, where they also found an enhancement in damping.